 In 1972 the concept of a centralized dispatch system for police and fire services was born through the efforts of (the late) Mt.
 Morris Township Police Chief Charles Dunlay and the Michigan State Police.

 Through their efforts and cooperation, an addition was built on the rear of the old State Police Post located at I-75 and Corunna Road to house this service.
 In the beginning the Genesee County Central Dispatch was responsible for answering telephones and dispatching of services to 6 police agencies and 7 fire departments.

 The citizens in those areas were advised to call a seven-digit number, which exists to this day as a part of our Emergency Answering system.
-In mid-1973 the operation began with one State Police Sergeant (current Director Lloyd R.
+In mid-1973 the operation began with State Police Sergeant Lloyd R. Fayling and 13 State Police dispatchers.

 As the system progressed and more agencies / communities became involved there was significant growth.
 In 1986 when the State 911 Enabling Act came into affect all communities in Genesee County chose to take part with the exception of the City of Fenton.

 In the early 1990's the Michigan Department of State Police was strongly encouraging the local units to take over the operation.

 In 1996, in conjunction with the Urban Cooperation Act and the

 Emergency Telephone Service Enabling Act, the Genesee County 9-1-1 Consortium

 was born.
 Lloyd R. Fayling retired from the Michigan State Police